MonoidMusician/blog/sources/pickling.md

 And interestingly, the dynamic, asynchronous nature of processes means that they *must* expose mutation.

-Indeed, one way to implement a mutable reference is to spin up a process that holds the “current” value^[inasmuch as a concurrent system can have a current state …] and returns it when queried and purely updates it in its state.
+Indeed, one way to implement a mutable reference is to spin up a process that holds the “current” value^[inasmuch as a concurrent system can have a current state&nbsp;…] and returns it when queried and purely updates it in its state.
 That is, its state is immutable, but external callers can see fresh data whenever they query the process.